A new kinetic theory model of granular flows that incorporates particle stiffness: The soft-sphere kinetic theory model

+where $\phi$ is the solid volume fraction, $\pmb \tau$ is the shear stress and $\Gamma$ is the energy dissipation rate.
+A complete energy balance equation for general cases and the related transport coefficients can be found in reference\citep{benyahia2012summary}.
+By defining the total granular temperature $T_g=T_k+T_e/3$ on the left hand side of equation, it can capture the energy transfer between kinetic energy and elastic potential energy observed in the DEM simulations.
+If we can express $T_e$ as a function of $T_k$ , the energy balance equation can be closed and the change of $T_k$ is a result of both inelastic collision and the energy transfer from or to $T_e$.

-It is a common practice that the DEM simulation results are used to verify the accuracy of KT models.
-In this section, we derive a model based on the LSD scheme in order to calculate the amount of elastic energy in the system.
+Based on the averaging method\citep{babic1997average}, \textcite{artoni2015average} derived the balance equations to consider the conversion of mechanical energy due to affine deformations.
+Though they did not directly include the elastic energy in the energy balance equation, an additional energy dissipation term was introduced for the long-lasting contacts. \textcite{kondic2004elastic} explored the role of elasticity in a system and showed that the elastic energy could be larger than the kinetic fluctuation energy in cases of high solid volume fraction.
+This portion of energy, $T_e$, cannot be dissipated during collisions but it can be transferred to $T_k$ spontaneously, which will eventually affect the bulk behavior of granular flows.
+In this section, we derive a model based on the LSD scheme in order to calculate the amount of elastic energy in a system.
 The LSD model is commonly used to calculate the inelastic force between colliding spheres in the DEM simulations.
 It leads to a constant coefficient of normal restitution.
 For the collision of two identical frictionless particles, the particle normal interaction during a contact is described as follows:

-where $m_{eff}=m/2$, $m$ is the mass of the particle, $\eta_n$ is the normal damping coefficient, and $\xi$ is the normal overlap of the two particles.
-By solving equation (\ref{3.1}) with the initial conditions of $\xi=0$ and $\dot\xi=V$, we have
+where $m_{eff}=m/2$, $m$ is the mass of the particle, $\eta_n$ is the normal damping coefficient, and $\xi$ is the normal overlap of two colliding particles.
+By solving Eq.(\ref{3.1}) with the initial conditions of $\xi=0$ and $\dot\xi=V$, we have